-Staff Finding 5: The proposed dock is buoyant and floats on the surface of the river.
-As such, it will not modify flood storage or conveyance capacity.
-The only displacement of the floodway is represented by the five 12-inch diameter steel pilings that will be used to hold the structure in place.
-The river's conveyance capacity and design flood elevations will not be affected.
-This criterion is met.
+Staff Finding 3: The proposed dock is buoyant and floats on the surface of the river.
+Therefore, it will not modify flood storage or conveyance capacity.
+The only displacement of the floodway is represented by the three 12-inch diameter steel pilings that will be used to hold the structure in place.
+The applicant is required by condition of approval 1 to provide an Engineer's certification (stamped and signed) that the dock, ramp and pilings will not increase in flood levels during the occurrence of the base flood discharge and will not impact the flood-carrying capacity of the river.
+The engineer must certify that the dock has structural components capable of resisting hydrostatic or hydrodynamic loads and effects of buoyancy.
+This criterion is met by condition.